 What is mobile adoption like in your region?
-Are play a growing role there separate regulations for it?
+Are there separate regulations for it? play a growing role in Italy's healthcare

 Mobile phone usage is highly prevalent in Italy, with over 50 million users.
 While there are no specific laws targeting mobile advertising separately, mobile platforms (e.g., SMS, MMS, and mobile apps) are subject to the same rules as all other digital communications.
 For example, sending authorized promotional messages via SMS or MMS is permitted, but only with prior consent from the recipient and under strict data protection compliance.
 The recipient must always be allowed to opt out.